Drama (graphic novel): Summary

-Callie and Jesse then watch the auditions for Moon over Mississippi, where the lead role is granted to West Redding, which disappoints Justin.
-Callie confesses her crush on Jesse to her best friend Liz, who suggests that she invite him to the upcoming school dance.
-The following day, Callie goes to the bookstore with the twins and asks if their father knows that Justin is gay, to which Justin responds no. In school the next day, to counteract the lack of ticket sales, Callie decides to demonstrate her cannon in front of the student body, which generates excitement and an increase in tickets.
+Callie and Jesse watch the auditions for Moon over Mississippi.
+To Justin's disappointment, West Redding is cast in the lead male role; Bonnie is cast in the lead female role.
+Callie confesses her crush on Jesse to her best friend Liz, who suggests that Callie invite Jesse to the upcoming school dance.
+The following day, Callie goes to a bookstore with the twins and asks if their father knows that Justin is gay, to which Justin responds no. In school the next day, to generate publicity for the musical, Callie demonstrates her prop cannon in front of the students, which leads to a significant increase in ticket sales.

-The first two nights of the musical are a success, but the third night is marred after West breaks up with Bonnie just before the final performance.
-She then locks herself in a supply closet and refuses to come out, forcing the stage crew to frantically find Jesse as a backup, decked out in a red dress.
-He performs well and even shares a kiss with West like the role calls for.
-Following his performance, Jesse asks Callie to the dance, and during the slow dance Callie embraces him, and suddenly, Jesse ditches her to talk alone with West outside.
-Callie and Jesse have an argument about him leaving her during the dance, during which Jesse implies that he is also gay and makes a comment about how Callie falls for every nice guy.
+The first two nights of the musical are a success, but the third night is marred after West breaks up with Bonnie shortly before the final performance.
+During intermission, Bonnie locks herself in a supply closet and refuses to come out, and her understudy is unavailable.
+The stage crew members panic, but Jesse decides to play the role himself.
+The crew and audience are shocked by Jesse's decision, but in the end, his performance is widely applauded.
+After the play, Jesse asks Callie to the dance.

+At the dance, Jesse leaves to use the bathroom, but does not come back to Callie for two hours.
+Callie finds out that Jesse has been talking to West during that time.
+Callie and Jesse have an argument about him leaving her during the dance, during which Jesse implies that he is also gay and remarks to Callie, "I guess maybe you shouldn't fall in love with every nice guy you meet?"
 She angrily storms off in response and coincidentally runs into Greg.
 They go for a walk so she can clear her mind.
 During the walk, Greg tries to kiss Callie, but she refuses due to his reaction the last time they kissed.
-Later, Callie meets with Jesse where he apologizes and thanks her for helping him break out of his shell, stating if he were to date a girl it would be her.
-Matt then confesses his crush on Callie that was the cause of him lashing out at her during musical rehearsal, apologizing for his actions.
-At the end of the novel, the stage crew celebrates the success of the musical and Callie is named the new stage crew manager for the following year, much to her excitement.
+A few days later, Jesse apologizes to Callie and thanks her for helping him break out of his shell.
+Matt then confesses he has a crush on Callie and it caused him to lash out at her during musical rehearsal; he apologizes for his actions.
+The stage crew celebrates the success of the musical and Loren asks Callie if she would like to be the stage manager next year.
+Callie eagerly accepts the offer and says, "I have so many new ideas for next year!"